Dynamicearner/cursortrailautofill/README.md

 1. **Open a Stripe checkout page**
 2. **Click the extension icon** in Chrome toolbar
-3. **BIN is pre-filled** with default value `552461xxxxxxxxxx`
+3. **BIN is pre-filled** with default value `552461`
 4. **Click "Generate & Auto Fill"** button
 5. **Wait** - Extension will:
-   - Open card generator in background tab
+   - Call cardbingenerator.com API
    - Generate cards automatically
-   - Close generator tab
+   - Store cards and billing data
    - Fill all details on Stripe page
 6. **Done!** All card and billing details are filled

 ### How It Works:
-1. Opens AKR Gen in background tab
+1. Calls cardbingenerator.com API with BIN
-2. Inputs BIN and generates test cards
+2. Receives generated test cards
 3. Stores cards and random billing data
-4. Closes background tab automatically
-5. Fills Stripe form with stored data
+4. Automatically fills Stripe form with stored data

 ## ❓ Troubleshooting